therencho/cognitive-assistant/README.md

-# Cognitive Assistant - Dream Project 🌟
+# Cognitive Assistant - Research Project 🔬

-> **A Vision for Privacy-First AI** - This is my dream project still in development.
-Join me on this journey to create a truly private AI assistant that runs entirely on local devices.
+> **A Vision for Privacy-First AI** - This is my research project currently in development.
+Join me on this learning journey to create a truly private AI assistant that runs entirely on local devices.

 ## 💭 The Vision